agnivaInd/CGD_IITG/README.md

 # CGD_IITG
-Codes for Computational Gas Dynamics problems
+Codes for Computational Gas Dynamics problems.
+These are the codes that I had developed as part of my assignments and course project in the Computational Gas Dynamics course (ME683) at IIT Guwahati, during the final semester of my BTech.
+Codes are written in a fairly modular manner.

 Folder 1D_Wave_Equation_Various_Schemes deals with the solution of 1D Wave Equation with periodic boundary conditions for different numerical schemes viz.
 FTFS, FTBS, Upwind, Lax-Friedrichs and Lax-Wendroff.
 Mesh consists of 1D equi-sized cells.
 Initial values are assigned to cells by averaging over the cell.
 FVM used.